aliska76/HTTP-Proxy-Server-with-threadpool/README.md

 dispatch
 ---------
-Dispatch gets the pool, pointer to the thread execution routine and argument to dispatch execution routine.
+Dispatch gets the pool, pointer to the thread execution routine and argument to thread execution routine.
 Dispatch should:
 1. Create work_t structure and init it with the routine and argument.
 2. If destroy function has begun, don't accept new item to the queue
 3. Add item to the queue